Benunc/scripturememory/workers/API.md

 - If provided, the verse set will be automatically added to new user accounts during registration
 - Available verse sets: `default`, `childrens_verses`, `gpc_youth`
 - If no verse set is specified, the `default` set is used for new users

+**Group Code Feature**
+- Optional `groupCode` parameter can be included to automatically join a group upon authentication
+- The `groupCode` can be either a group name or group ID
+- If provided, the user will be automatically added to the specified group during registration or login
+- Works for both new user registration and existing user login
+- If the group doesn't exist, the authentication will still succeed but no group joining will occur
+- If the user is already a member of the group, no duplicate membership is created

 #### Verify Magic Link
 ```http